rfennell/AzurePipelines/Extensions/GenerateReleaseNotes/readme.md

 2.4 - Added extra error traps to handle lookups on deleted builds 2.5 - Improved error tapping on render method

-This task generates a markdown release notes file based on a template passed into the tool.
-The output report being something like the following:
+This task generates a release notes file based on a template passed into the tool.
+If the template file is markdown the output report being something like the following:

 > Release notes for build SampleSolution.Master
 >